Robin-Jimmichan-Pooppally/Certifications/README.md

 # 📜 Robin Jimmichan Pooppally – Certifications

-This repository showcases all professional certifications completed by Robin Jimmichan P in **Business Analytics, Data Analysis, AI, and Programming**.
+This repository showcases all professional certifications completed by Robin Jimmichan Pooppally in **Business Analytics, Data Analysis, AI, and Programming**.
 Each certificate includes a brief description of skills learned, credential ID, and an image for easy viewing.

 ---